- Specifications

 "icon": "check",

-"name": "Inform customers",
+"name": "Inform customer about this",

 "type": "termination_already_processed",